FAQ ● Resources ● Giving

 Senior Seminars

-Seminar instructors, titles, descriptions and schedule are posted on the Senior Seminar Descriptions page.
+Seminar instructors, titles, descriptions and schedule will be posted shortly on the Senior Seminar Descriptions page.
+Additional seminars will be added in the coming weeks.
 Senior seminars are closed to online registration.
-Most seminar seats are allocated through the Senior Seminar Lottery.
+Seminar seats are allocated through the Senior Seminar Lottery.

 Senior Seminar Lottery